-School: CHS (Not ROP), MVHS, SRVHS, DVHS (nor ROP)
+Schools: CHS (Not ROP), MVHS, SRVHS

 Forensic Science, Analytical (ROP)

 This class will emphasize understanding the underlying scientific theories of forensic science.
 The class will build upon the student's prior knowledge of biology and chemistry, using analytical chemistry techniques to analyze and identify trace evidence, including DNA.
 This course prepares students to further their science education at the university level.